 5) Turkish Mudjur Rugs:

-Turkish Mudjur rugs are usually the most formal option among Turkish town rugs.
+Turkish Mudjur rugs are usually the most formal option among Turkish town rugs, and they’re absolutely beautiful for any purposes.
 These rugs are often decorated with austere fields of red or fields that showcase a blossoming tree of life or a lantern.
+It’s very common for Turkish Mudjur rugs to represent a variety of cultural context that makes it very meaningful.
+These aesthetic meanings within the design of the area rug helps in terms of accruing in value over long periods of time.

 Characteristics of Turkish Rugs

-While Turkish rugs may have different characteristics based on the region where they are made and their intended use, they share some general traits that make them very popular with consumers.
-These shared characteristics include:
+While Turkish rugs may have different characteristics based on the region where they’re made and their intended use, they share some general traits that make them very popular with consumers all over the world.
+These shared characteristics include the following:

 - High-quality construction